Xinglab/rMATS-long/README.md

 * `group_2_average_proportion`
 * `delta_isoform_proportion`: `group_1_average_proportion - group_2_average_proportion`

-The proportion columns were appended to the original output from DRIMSeq.
+The proportion columns were appended to the original output from DRIMSeq. `differential_transcripts_filtered.tsv` contains only the rows meeting the significance cutoffs.

 The `--out-dir` also contains these files output by DRIMSeq:
 * `differential_genes.tsv`